shenzhou05/SRP-Chinese-Translation/Subsurface-Scattering.md

 ![SSS Settings in the HDRP Asset](https://github.com/Unity-Technologies/ScriptableRenderPipeline/blob/9f95453c7f7a178151c327becbd7f8b01ca6544e/com.unity.render-pipelines.high-definition/Documentation~/Images/sss_hd_asset.png)

 - In your **HDRP Asset** under **Supported Features** check the **Subsurface Scattering** option.
 - Optionally, just below, you may choose to **Increase the SSS Sample Count**.
-This can potentially reduce the amount of visual noise (due to undersampling) produced by the blur pass at roughly 2.5x the cost, so make sure you can afford it.
+This can potentially reduce the amount of visual noise (caused by undersampling) produced by the blur pass at roughly 2.5x the cost, so make sure you can afford it.
 - Still in the **HDRP Asset**, locate the **Default Frame Settings**.
 Under the **Lighting Settings**, make sure that both **Subsurface Scattering** and **Transmission** are enabled.

 Most **SSS**-related settings are stored in a **Diffusion Profile**. **Diffusion Profile Settings** is an asset which contains a collection of 15 diffusion profiles, which you can edit and assign to your materials.